 2. Closed Plastic Tube Slides

-Enclosed plastic tube slides are also a type of slide you can commonly find in playground.
+Enclosed plastic tube slides are also a type of slide you can commonly find in a playground.
 At Admiralty Park Playground, some of these tube slides “burrow” through the ground, leading from one area to the next.

 3. Double Barrel Tube Slides